OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 These lines of code were written to analyse the following animal diseases African Swine Fever (ASF), West-Nile Fever (WNF), and Cronical Waste Disease (CWD) from different public domain databases.
 The R code will ensure the reproducibility of the results of the Wiliman-ID project or, with slight modification, be applied to other diseases than described above.

-R Code written by Ofosuhene O. Apenteng.
+R Code was written by Ofosuhene O. Apenteng.

 ## Getting Started